sampsyo/cs6120/content/blog/2022-05-10-compcert/index.md

 * Selectively verify code that is particularly delicate or mission-critical.
 Use traditional testing elsewhere.
 * Use techniques from programming languages and software engineering to reduce the cost of verification.
 This is a whole domain of research in CS; see the [CAV](http://i-cav.org/) community for an example.

 The second argument is harder to defend against.
 Most verification happens at the source language, and so most verified code needs to undergo an _enormous_ modification – compilation – before it is run!
 This is where CompCert, a formally verified C compiler, comes in.
-Rather than treating compilation as a black-box transformation, CompCert state and proves, with mathematical precision, how it transforms the code.
+Rather than treating compilation as a black-box transformation, CompCert states and proves, with mathematical precision, how it transforms the code.
 Programmers can state and prove claims about their code as written, in the source language.
 CompCert then guarantees that these hard-won claims still hold true even after the source code is compiled to an executable.
 The effect is multiplicative and powerful.

 ### Trusting Your Compiler